Rival420/DonWatcher/README.md

 ## 4. Run the application

-By default Donwatch will start on port 8080 and bind to all interfaces:
+By default Donwatcher will start on port 8080 and bind to all interfaces:

 ```bash
 uvicorn main:app --reload --port 8080 --host 0.0.0.0